 All HTML articles in EBSCO databases have a text-to-speech option and an option to download the audio file as an MP3.
 However, many articles are not available in HTML.
 EBSCO PDFs after 2004 are ADA compliant.

 For more information on EBSCO’s accessibility see their Research Interface on Accessibility.

 JSTOR’s image based PDFs have been automatically tagged so that they can be read with screen readers like JAWS.
 Where tagging is not sufficient, manual tagging can be requested for a limited number of articles.
 See the JSTOR accessibility policy for details.

 Credo provides equivalent access for all users.
-For more information on Credo’s accessibility features, see their Access Policy.
-(Note: Includes VPAT)
+For more information on Credo’s accessibility features, see their Accessibility Statement (Note: Includes VPAT)

 All articles in our Gale databases are available in HTML with a text-to-speech option and the option to download the audio file as an MP3.
 See Gale’s accessibility policy for more information.
 (Note: Includes VPAT for both Gale Virtual Library and Opposing Viewpoints)